faenrandir/a_careful_examination/documents/book_of_mormon/richard_bushman_on_nineteenth_century_theology_in_bom.md

+---
-## Richard Bushman on 19th century phrasing and theology in the Book of Mormon
+title: "Richard Bushman on 19th century phrasing and theology in the Book of Mormon"
+permalink: /bushman-on-19th-century-phrasing-and-theology-in-the-book-of-mormon/
+doctype: snippet
+layout: page
+---

 The well-known Mormon historian Richard Bushman, [in an interview with Bill Reel](http://www.mormondiscussionpodcast.org/2017/05/premium-book-mormon-historicity/) (~8:28), stated: